tripstar76/Voron-Mods/3mmAB/README.md

 Needed extras:

 BMG gear set, as used in original AB

+Use the spreadsheet in the freeCAD file to make adjustments